kayiwa/libdevdocs/source/commandline.rst

 	ls [options][location]

 The square brackets above are optional.
-He are more examples.
+Here are more examples.

 .. code::